StephanErb/aurora/docs/operations/configuration.md

 ## Network Configuration

-By default, Aurora bind to all interfaces and auto-discover its hostname.
+By default, Aurora binds to all interfaces and auto-discovers its hostname.
 To reduce ambiguity it helps to hardcode them though:

     -http_port=8081